destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 ### 🎤 Interview

-- What problems does contract testing solves?
+- What problems does contract testing solve?
 - When would you suggest using contract testing?
-- Describe consumer driven contract testing and compare it with regular contract testing.
+- Describe consumer driven contract testing and compare it to regular contract testing.
 - What are the ways of automating contract testing?
-- What are chellanges with testing versioned API in contract tests?

 ### 📝 Katas